Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🏠 Population: 17,832 | 📍 Google Maps | Website | 👉 Browse Hotels in Anacortes on Booking

-Anacortes is on the northern tip of Fidalgo Island.
-While it’s where you’ll go to catch the ferry to the San Juan Islands, the city is much more than just a pass-through point.
+Anacortes is on the northern tip of Fidalgo Island, one of the best islands to visit in Washington.
+While it’s known as the place to catch the ferry to the San Juan Islands, Anacortes is much more than a pass-through point.
+Its downtown is quaint.
+It has independent bookshops, coffee houses, antique stores, and seafood restaurants along the main strip.

 Tri-Cities

-Sunny, southeastern Washington cities with water recreation and great Mexican food.
+Sunny, southeastern Washington cities with excellent Mexican food, top-rated wineries, and outdoor recreation.

-The Tri-Cities area has more than three cities, but Pasco, Kennewick, and Richland are the main cities under the Tri-Cities umbrella.
-The Tri-Cities area is in southeast Washington and converges at the meeting point of the Columbia, Snake, and Yakima Rivers.
+The Tri-Cities area includes Pasco, Kennewick, Richland, and West Richland (yes, there are four cities here, not three).
+The cities are all clustered next to one another in southeast Washington, and the area converges at the meeting point of the Columbia, Snake, and Yakima Rivers.

 Edmonds

-A quaint and sleepy city perfect for birding and relaxing.
+A quaint and sleepy city that’s perfect for birding.

 Walk along the water at Olympic Beach and Brackett’s Landing to admire the Olympic Mountains and Puget Sound views.
-And don’t forget to bring your binoculars to watch some waterfowl in this birding-friendly town that hosts the Puget Sound Bird Fest.
+Don’t forget to bring your binoculars to spot waterfowl, too!
+Edmonds hosts the annual Puget Sound Bird Fest, which features several days of guided walks, exhibits, and presentations by bird-lovers.

 Lynden?